samfisherirl/scammer_payback/README.md

 ### Key Reasons for Skepticism:

 1. Inflated Claims of Authority:
-   - Alleges connections with the FBI, implying local law enforcement is ineffective.
+   - Alleges connections with the FBI, says they are on standby during calls.
    - Claims the Nigerian Federal Police will conduct raids at his behest, alongside conflicting statements about his influence over police actions.